MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-task-modules.md

 ## Using dialogs in Bot Framework

-You can integrate dialogs into Bot Framework Web Chat to improve user experience.
-However, Web Chat, with its primary focus on chat interactions, doesn't support opening dialogs.
+You can integrate dialogs into Microsoft Bot Framework Web Chat to improve user experience.
+However, with the primary focus on chat interactions, Web Chat doesn't support opening dialogs.
 To create custom events or components within Web Chat, use [Bot Framework Web Chat](https://github.com/microsoft/BotFramework-WebChat).
 For more information, see [Bot Framework documentation](/azure/bot-service).

 ## Next step